philipjpark/yoree/README.md

 YOREE is a comprehensive DeFi strategy platform that combines artificial intelligence with blockchain technology to provide users the power to:
 1. Abstract the core components of building a trading strategy through dropdowns, tl:drs, and visuals
-2. Access an easy UI that pipelines substrings that concatenate into a system prompt in an LLM that is preprocessed for trading crypto.
+2. Access an easy UI that pipelines substrings that concatenate into a system prompt and is fed into an agentic auditing framework that is preprocessed for trading crypto.
 3. Allows users to craft, personify, testnet, succeed, market, and then sell their strategies for capital and/or YOREE tokens.

 ## 🌟 Features

 ### 🤖 AI Agents Powered by Google Cloud & Gemma 3-4B
-- **Strategy Generator Agent**: AI-powered trading strategy creation using Google's Gemma 3-4B model
-- **Market Analyzer Agent**: Real-time market analysis and signal generation with advanced NLP
+- **Market Analyzer Agent**: Fetches real-time market data from CoinGecko API for live price, volume, and market cap information
-- **Risk Manager Agent**: Automated risk assessment and portfolio protection
-- **Portfolio Optimizer Agent**: Dynamic portfolio optimization and rebalancing
-- **Sentiment Analyzer Agent**: Market sentiment analysis using Gemma's language understanding
-- **Technical Analyzer Agent**: Advanced technical analysis and indicator calculation
+- **Technical Analyzer Agent**: Analyzes technical indicators (RSI, MACD, moving averages, support/resistance levels) and market patterns
+- **Risk Manager Agent**: Calculates token-specific risk factors, position sizing, and risk management based on volatility and market conditions
+- **Strategy Generator Agent**: Uses Google's Gemma 3-4B model to create comprehensive trading strategies with entry, target, and stop-loss prices

 ### 🤖 AI-Powered Trading Strategies
 - **Strategy Builder**: Create custom trading strategies using AI-driven insights
 - **Strategy Marketplace**: Discover and deploy pre-built strategies from the community
 - **Backtesting Engine**: Test strategies against historical data before deployment
-- **Real-time Analytics**: Monitor strategy performance with live metrics
+- **Live Analytics**: Monitor strategy performance with live metrics
+- **Real-time Agent Status**: Visual indicators showing AI agent progress and status
 - **Strategy Personification**: Give your strategies unique personalities and visual identities

 ### 💰 Stablecoin Integration (coming soon)